Code-Institute-Submissions/Hangman-Game-19/README.md

 ### **Designing Hangman**
 Before we move on to the section of creating the game logic, we first need to figure out how the game will look for any player.
 There are two particular design components in this game:

-🠖 The Hangman – We need to provide a visual aid to the player in the context of the hanging man.
+🠖 The Hangman – We need to provide a visual aid to the player in the context of the hanging man.<br>
 🠖 Word Display – At the start of the game, the word must be displayed as blanks, instead of letters.

 ### **Hangman Design**